vipinvkmenon/terraform-exporter-btp/docs/btptfexport_completion_zsh.md

 ### SEE ALSO

-* [btptfexporter completion](btptfexporter_completion.md)	 - Generate the autocompletion script for the specified shell
+* [btptfexport completion](btptfexport_completion.md)	 - Generate the autocompletion script for the specified shell